plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_optimization.md

 2. Belongs to the same perceptual texture class as the target.
 3. Is not identical to the original image.

 In an ideal world, these criteria would be identical to "has a low loss value".
-However, the Portilla-Simoncelli texture statistics are not all of equal perceptual importance: the **variance of the highpass residuals**, for example, is related to the presence of high frequencies in the image, where are present in the white noise samples used to initialize metamer synthesis, but which are largely absent from natural images.
+However, the Portilla-Simoncelli texture statistics are not all of equal perceptual importance: the **variance of the highpass residuals**, for example, is related to the magnitude of high spatial frequencies in the image, where are much larger in the white noise samples used to initialize metamer synthesis than in natural images.
 This statistic only makes a small contribution to the overall loss, but is very important to metamer perceptual quality, which is important for the results laid out in this notebook.

 And note, as discussed in [](ps-limitations), this model was developed to align with human perception **only for textures**.
 Matching the Portilla-Simoncelli model output on a non-texture image will almost certainly not meet the first two desiderata in the list above.